acharei mot

 You shall not lie with a man as one would with a woman.
 It is an abomination.

-Instead of pulling this one particular line out of context, instead of deciding for ourselves what constitutes an abomination to God, let’s look at this sentence for what it is—part of a lengthy list of sexual prohibitions.
+So instead of pulling this one particular line out of context, instead of deciding for ourselves what constitutes an abomination to God, let’s look at this sentence for what it is—part of a laundry list of sexual prohibitions.

-When it comes to sexuality, we are to behave differently from the non-human animals of the world.
+When it comes to sexuality, we’re instructed to behave differently from the non-human animals of the world.
 We’re not to have sex with our parents, with our children, or with our grandchildren.
 Siblings are also off the list.
 We’re not to have sex with the spouses of any of those people we’ve just mentioned.
 Not with our next-door-neighbor, the uber driver, or the guy who rings our doorbell with a pizza.
 A woman must not present herself to an animal to encourage it to mate with her.
 The sheep shouldn’t shudder every time the shepherd comes near.
+Speaking as one who has rescued quite a large number of cats, I can tell you with all certainty that my furry friends have no such restrictions.

 So what’s the overarching theme here?
 I think the message is pretty clear.
 We shouldn’t allow our sexual desires to control us.
-That’s the abomination—if we elevate our animal soul so that it’s above our human soul we create an inversion, and that’s the perversion.
+That’s the abomination—if we elevate our animal soul and position it above our human soul we create an inversion, and that’s the perversion.

 We’re to regard our sexuality as something holy.
 To have random sexual encounters, to “do it” with anyone and everyone who might be within arm’s reach when the inclination strikes us is an abomination to God, because it distorts the beauty of sexual expression at its highest level, where coming together with another person is akin to the union of the male and female aspect of God, a power so mighty that it can create a universe.

 Jewish teaching does not include the concept of original sin.
 We are born with perfect souls.
 Every morning in our prayers, we declare that the soul God has given us is pure.
 Surely, the nature with which we are born, our God-given nature, is a holy thing, a thing to be celebrated.
 We’re born as we are, and all of what we are is from God.
 Sometimes, that means that our physical equipment is at odds with our sense of self.
 That dichotomy is also from God.
 How we resolve it is personal.
-And our choice of partner, of who we love, is also a God-given inclination.
+And our choice of partner and of who we fall in love with is also a God-given inclination.

-Random sex is prohibited.
+Random sex of any kind is prohibited.
 Physical expression of love between two people who are committed to each other is holy, a reflection of the relationship between God and Israel, a reflection of the unity of God.

 Love.
 It’s a beautiful thing.